Kingsford-Group/graphhic/README.md

 # GraphHiC

-Codes for the manuscript "Improved Hi-C contact matrices via genome graphs: Hardness and Heuristics".
+Codes for the manuscript "Improving Hi-C contact matrices using genome graphs".
 Here are the instructions for generating the graph-based Hi-C contact matrices and inferring sample genomes from genome graphs step by step.

 ## Genome Graph Construction